mike-thompson/iotf-rtd/docs/messaging/applications.rst

 - Publishing commands
 - Subscribing to commands
-- Use of the MQTT "any" wildcard character (+) for the following topic components
+- Use of the MQTT "any" wildcard character (+) for the following topic components:

   - device\_type
   - app\_id